 Choose your preferred hand position, and try to make sure the hands or feet do not touch the edges of the container.
 You may want to get an assistant to help you.
 For best results, oil the hands/feet with olive oil or petroleum jelly, as this will make them easier to remove from the mixture.
 Hair in particular can be troublesome if not oiled.

-This kit contains enough alginate and plaster to create around 4 casts of a newborn baby, and 2/3 casts of a 2 to 3 year old.
 To avoid wastage, try to find suitably sized containers, otherwise you may use too much alginate.